We’re just a few days away from egg dying and chocolate bunnies, and you know us—we love a good that’s-not-what-I-expected small business story!

 Womply specializes in helping small business owners understand their business better.
 Womply’s software provides unparalleled insights into revenue trends, local market trends, seasonality, and how sales compare to other businesses nearby.
-If you want better insights served up in a simple, actionable format, request for a free consultation with one of our small business consultants.
+Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!

 Our data science team analyzed transactions at 54,000 local and independent retailers across all 50 states across all 365 days of the 2017 calendar year.
 That analysis gave us a comprehensive look at when local retailers make the most money and how prominent days like Easter and Christmas rank in the grand scheme of things.